-- Green: Indication that the customer is on track
+- Good: Indication that the customer is on track

-- Yellow: Indication that the customer is off track or recovering
+- Average: Indication that the customer is off track or recovering

 If your business uses a multi-level account structure in Totango, you can even leverage health insights across the hierarchy to trigger tasks and notifications based on parent health ranks.